Particl-Community/academy/guides/guide_mp_vendor_understanding_sellflow.rst

 .. attention::

    To put an item for sale on Particl, you need to have PART coins in your :guilabel:`Public` or :guilabel:`Anon` balance so that you can pay for the listing fees.
-Funds in your :guilabel:`Anon` balance are also required to make security deposits into escrow contracts (which is equal to the value of any item purchased by a buyer).
+Funds in your :guilabel:`Anon` balance are also required to make security deposits into escrow contracts (which are equal to the value of any item purchased by a buyer).

 .. hint::

     **Wallet Unlocking**

     To receive orders or to complete order steps, your :term:`Particl Desktop` client needs to be unlocked.
 You will not receive any order or get notifications on the progress of active orders if you keep your wallet locked.
-Make sure the padlock icon at the top-right corner of the status bar is unlocked.
+For this reason, make sure the padlock icon at the top-right corner of the status bar is unlocked.

 To make a sale on Particl, you need to first put items up for sale.
 There are many ways to create listings on Particl.
 The right way for you depends on your requirements.